Many Kansas residents still waiting for unemployment benefits… and waiting, and waiting

-OVERLAND PARK, KS (KCTV) — A Kansas man says his world is about to crash and he blames the Kansas Department of Labor.
+OVERLAND PARK, Kansas (KCTV) -- A Kansas man says his world is about to crash and he blames the Kansas Department of Labor.

 It seems the new updated security the department celebrated in January may be to blame for the interruption in benefit payments to some of those who qualify.
 The upgrade was supposed to weed out fraud, but it also complicated things for honest unemployed workers.